-After the luxury of my 4 bed cabin into Irkutsk, arriving at 7am, I spent an hour and a half trying to hunt down my hostel (IF hostel, great place), 20kgs on my back, -5 degrees outside and not a word of English spoken by the overwhelming majority of locals, this certainly finally felt like Siberia.
+After the luxury of my 4-bed (2nd class) cabin into Irkutsk, arriving at 7 am, I spent an hour and a half trying to hunt down my hostel (IF hostel, great place), 20kgs on my back, -5 degrees outside and not a word of English spoken by the overwhelming majority of locals, this certainly finally felt like Siberia.
 And despite the uncomfortable situation I was in, I was still loving the thought of finally being in Russia for the first time!

 Tsar Alexander the Third Statue

 You’ll instantly feel like you’re in Russia from the second you check out the first sight.
 Right on the waterfront promenade is Alexander III standing loud and proud complete with the most awesome Russian beard.

 This is what a Cathedral should look like.
 It brightens ups the seafront with its golden spires and Russian architecture.
 The whole area around the cathedral is pretty nice with monasteries, smaller churches and government buildings but the Cathedral steals the show.
 Easy to reach by foot, and free to enter.

 Our Lady of Kazan Church in Irkutsk